 Class A common stock held of record by The RWS 2006 Family Trust, of which Mr. Parafestas is a co-trustee.
 Spinnaker Capital LLC is the Managing Member of Argonaut 22 LLC, and Mr. Parafestas is the Sole Manager and Member of Spinnaker Capital LLC, and each therefore is an indirect beneficial owner of the 8,317,183 shares held directly by Argonaut 22 LLC.
 Mr. Parafestas, Nancy B. Peretsman and John J. Prior Jr. are co-trustees of The RWS 2006 Family Trust and may be deemed to be the beneficial owner of the shares held of record by The RWS 2006 Family Trust.
 Mr. Parafestas expressly disclaims beneficial ownership of the shares held of record by The RWS 2006 Family Trust.
-The number of shares listed for Mr. Parafestas is based on the Schedule 13G/A filed by Mr. Parafestas with the SEC on February 14, 2019.
+Mr. Parafestas with the SEC on February 14, 2019.
 The principal business office of Mr. Parafestas is One Joy Street, Boston, Massachusetts 02108.